Hermann Willibald Fischer: Life

 During the assassination of Rathenau, Fischer sat in the back of the car that was driven by Ernst Werner Techow.
-As the assassins overtook the foreign minister’s car in Berlin-Grunewald, Kern fired with a machine pistol and Fischer threw a hand-grenade into the open car.
+As the assassins overtook the foreign minister's car in Berlin-Grunewald, Kern fired with a machine pistol and Fischer threw a hand-grenade into the open car.

 After the attack, Kern and Fischer succeeded in fleeing and ultimately reached Saaleck Castle.
 The owner of the car, OC-member Hans Wilhelm Stein, went to Munich, to prepare their onward flight.
 Two travellers staying nearby on 16 July 1922 saw a light on in Saaleck Castle, although the owner had legally registered his absence because of his journey.
-(This relates to the requirement in Germany to register/deregister one’s presence with the local authority.)
+(This relates to the requirement in Germany to register/deregister one's presence with the local authority.)
 Two police officers found Fischer and Kern on the morning of the following day.
-When Fischer took aim at the one of them, he opened fire immediately, fatally hitting Kern.
+When Fischer took aim at one of them, they opened fire immediately, fatally hitting Kern.
 Fischer carried him to a bed, then shot himself.

 During the period of Nazi rule (1933–45), the Rathenau murderers were revered as heroes.
 On 17 July 1933 Der Stahlhelm ('The Steel Helmet, League of Front-Line Soldiers'), Hermann Ehrhardt, and members of the SA and SS unveiled a memorial plaque in the castle.
 On 29 October 1933 a memorial stone was erected at the cemetery of Saaleck in the presence of Ernst Werner Techow, Heinrich Tillessen, Hanns Hustert and Ludwig Dithmar.
 The stone was removed and destroyed in 2000.